FortinetCloudCSE/data-security-101/content/003LabUseCaseSolutions/003_use_case_8/index.md

 11. Scroll down and click “Save and exit” in the lower right hand corner.

 12. You should now see the newly created policy in the window

+{{% notice tip%}}:bulb: Testing instructions:<br><br>
+Make sure the policy group is published and that you have requested the new policy from the endpoint.
+To refresh the policy on the endpoint, navigate to:<br>

+c:\program files\jazz networks\agent<br>

+run the following command:<br>

+agent config refresh<br>

+Once you have refreshed the config, follow the below instructions to test the policy.

+1. Navigate to "dlptest.ai"
+2. Click CSV under "File Download" to download a test file to the "Downloads" folder
+3. Open the file using notepad
+4. Navigate to "chatgpt.com"
+5. Copy data from the file downloaded in step 2
+6. Paste the data copied from step 5 into the chat window for "chatgpt.com"
+7. The paste operation should be allowed and a warning prompt should be displayed
+{{% /notice %}}